mnot/I-D/link-template/draft.md

 # The Link-Template Header Field

 The Link-Template header field provides a means for serialising one or more links into HTTP message metadata.
-It is semantically equivalent to the Link header field {{WEB-LINKING}}, except that it uses URI Templates {{URI-TEMPLATE}} to convey the structure of links.
+It is semantically equivalent to the Link header field defined in {{Section 3 of WEB-LINKING}}, except that it uses URI Templates {{URI-TEMPLATE}} to convey the structure of links.

 ~~~ abnf
 Link-Template  = "Link-Template" ":" #templated-link